 Use a QR Code reader on a mobile device to add this person as a contact:

-Fabio Silva is currently a Postdoctoral Researcher in Archaeology at Bournemouth University (BU) and a tutor at the University of Wales Trinity Saint David (TSD), both in the United Kingdom.
-At TSD he runs a postgraduate taught module titled Skyscapes, Cosmology and Archaeology.
-He is also co-founder and co-editor of the Journal of Skyscape Archaeology and the Secretary of the European Society for Astronomy in Culture (SEAC).

-{Amended text}

-Use a QR Code reader on a mobile device to add this person as a contact:

 I am currently a Postdoctoral Researcher in Archaeology at Bournemouth University.
 I am also co-founder and co-editor of the Journal of Skyscape Archaeology and Secretary of the European Society for Astronomy in Culture (SEAC).